Ficus bahiensis

 Ficus bahiensis is a species of tree.
-It is native to Brazil.
+It is native to the Atlantic Forest of eastern and west-central Brazil.
+It grows in moist lowland rainforest, restinga (coastal rainforest on sand), and seasonally-dry deciduous forest.
 The IUCN listed the species as least concern.

-The fruits on the trees serve as an incubator for wasps in the genus Pegoscapus.
+The fruits are a food source for birds, mammals, and insects, and serve as an incubator for wasps in the genus Pegoscapus.